 Updates to trade union laws and protections

-The government plan to axe the Strikes (Minimum Service Levels) Act 2023 and Trade Union Act 2016, helping to reduce restriction on trade union activity.
+The government plan to axe the Strikes (Minimum Service Levels) Act 2023 and the majority of the Trade Union Act 2016, helping to reduce restriction on trade union activity.
 This is in a bid to improve union relations and "prevent the need for strikes".

 They will also introduce enhanced dismissal protection for workers who take part in industrial action, so workers can stand up for their rights without fear of job security if they do strike.